dipsettheory/gh-init/README.md

 1. Ask which identity to use
 2. Set your Git name/email for the project
 3. Suggest using the current folder name as your repo name
+4. Ask which branch name to use (defaults to "main")
-4. Add the correct Git remote using your SSH config
+5. Add the correct Git remote using your SSH config
+6. Set upstream branch tracking (or provide guidance if no commits exist yet)

+**Note:** If you already have commits in your repo, the script will automatically set the upstream branch with `git branch --set-upstream-to=origin/<branch>`.
+If you're starting fresh with no commits, it will remind you to use `git push -u origin <branch>` for your first push, which accomplishes the same thing.

 Example: